Deepak-032/Deepak-032/README.md

 - 👋 Hi, I’m @Deepak-032
 - 👀 Ambitious Full Stack Developer with strong problem-solving skills and deep expertise in JavaScript, React.js, and cloud technologies.
 Passionate about learning new technologies and enhancing performance through innovative solutions.
-Seeking challenging roles to leverage my skills in creating scalable and efficient applications.
 - 💼 Working in Microsoft as a technical support engineer in Azure.
 - 📫 Reach me at dkart032@gmail.com to collaborate